julian-molina/Documentation/_data/how_to.md

 restore_a_workspace: "To restore a workspace, drag the workspace file and drop it on top of the workspace icon in the design space."

 install_a_new_market: "To install a new market, click *Run* on the install market super action corresponding to the market you wish to install.
-If the market is not set up, then follow the istructions below."
+If the market is not set up, then you must set it up first."